-Fill a clean glass jar with honeysuckle blossoms and unopened buds, leaving about 1/2″ headspace.
+Fill a clean glass jar with clean honeysuckle blossoms and unopened buds, leaving about 1/2″ headspace.
 Pour food-grade vegetable glycerin over the honeysuckle, again leaving the 1/2″ headspace.
 Give everything a stir and put on a lid.
 Put the jar in a sunny window and let it infuse for one month.
 Shake the jar every once in a while to keep the leaves from floating above the glycerin.
 At the end of the month strain the flowers from the glycerin.
 Bottle and label the honeysuckle glycerite for storage.

 How to Use Honeysuckle Glycerite